 Quality control and quality assurance procedures will guarantee the quality of data collected.
-The electricity meter(s) will undergo maintenance subject to industry standards.
-Moreover, meter(s) are calibrated by the distribution concessionaire CERON - which signs a long term PPA with the plant - in accordance with national standards established by INMETRO ("Instituto Nacional de Metrologia, Normalização e Qualidade Industrial" - entity responsible for calibration standards) and recalibrated according to the manufacturer specifications, but at least once every 3 years.
+The electricity meter(s) will undergo maintenance subject to the manufacturer standards.
+Moreover, meter(s) are maintened by the distribution concessionaire CERON - which signs a long term PPA with the plant.